 Good news: The 2nd Avenue Deli still delivers anywhere in town.
 [Bottomless Dish/Citysearch]

 ‘Page Six’ Manages to Not Revel in Sarah Jessica Parker’s Failure Sarah Jessica Parker is not confident that her unreleased movie, Spinning Into Butter, will ever see the light of day.
 Barack Obama and his wife are slated to attend the opening of Cat on a Hot Tin Roof with Oprah on Thursday.
 Cosmetics heir Olivia Chantecaille got engaged to banker boyfriend Ren Grady.
 Gossip Girl’s Blake Lively took a bunch of friends shopping to Armani Exchange on Fifth Avenue.
 Shake Shack is opening a location on the Upper West Side!
 Sting, Diddy, and Josh Hartnett all hung out at Half Nelson producer Charlie Corwin’s birthday at Socialista, which is now back open after the hepatitis scare.
 Michael Musto will appear on the cover of The Village Voice spoofing this magazine’s Lindsay Lohan shoot.

-Earlier today, we pointed to our fashion blog’s outrage that Orlando Bloom was seen with Victoria’s Secret model Miranda Kerr at Max Brenner, of all places.
+Bobby Flay a Fan of Chipotle (the Restaurant, Not Just the Sauce)?Earlier today, we pointed to our fashion blog’s outrage that Orlando Bloom was seen with Victoria’s Secret model Miranda Kerr at Max Brenner, of all places.
 However, our combing of this week’s celebrity sightings reveals it may have been a momentary lapse, since Bloom was also spotted at the much more respectable Bobo.
 Phew.
 But what’s this — Bobby Flay filming outside of Chipotle?
 Is he a spokesman now?
 Who knows — if Rachael Ray can endorse Dunkin’ Donuts…

-If you ordered a drink from Socialista on February 7, 8, or 11, beware of hepatitis A!
+Did Ashton Kutcher Pick Up Hepatitis at Socialista?If you ordered a drink from Socialista on February 7, 8, or 11, beware of hepatitis A!
 According to the New York City Health Department, the bartender who worked those nights has the liver ailment, which “is spread by putting something in one’s mouth (even though it might look clean) that has been contaminated with traces of fecal matter from an infected person.”
 So who was celebrating his 30th birthday there on February 7?
 Unlucky Ashton Kutcher.
 The actor, and anyone else who may have been served at Socialista on those dates, can get a free vaccination at P.S.
 41 in Manhattan.
 Good catch by the Wall Street Journal Health Blog.
 Looks like Rupert Murdoch is influencing even health stories.

 Hepatitis A Crashes Ashton Kutcher’s Birthday Party [Health Blog/WSJ]

 Momofuku Ko Hoping to Open in Two Weeks; No Malice Palace PrevailsDuring last night’s CB3 meeting, partner Andrew Salmon would reveal only that Momofuku Ko will hit capacity at fourteen, with no waiters and with fixed menus changing daily.
 “You sit directly across from the cook,” Salmon told the board.
-He kept the “vaguely Asian” food quiet, conceding only that it would include “all local ingredients all sustainable development.”
+He kept the “vaguely Asian” food quiet, conceding only that it would include “all local ingredients … all sustainable development.”
 Unfortunately, he didn’t take the time to make sure a petition was including in the application, so no motion could be passed.
 Projected opening date: two weeks’ time!